TaylorH07/regex-tutorial/gist-template.md

 ### Anchors

+    - Anchors are not used to match a character, however they are used to match a position before, in-between, or after characters.
+The caret ^ is used for the character before the string, the $ is used to match with the last character of the string.
+    - When there is a string with multiple lines, line are typically written first line\nsecond line (where \n indicates a line break).
+The ^ and $ and still be placed before and after the line-break (/n)

 ### Quantifiers

+    -

 ### OR Operator

+    -

 ### Character Classes

+    -

 ### Flags

+    -

 ### Grouping and Capturing

+    -

 ### Bracket Expressions

+    -

 ### Greedy and Lazy Match

+    -

 ### Boundaries

+    -

 ### Back-references

+    -

 ### Look-ahead and Look-behind

+    -

 ## Author